The Infinity Gauntlet: Plot

 Warlock meets with a group of cosmic entities, who, despite the reluctance and withdrawal of the Living Tribunal and Eternity, agree to attack Thanos.
-The combined heroes attack while Warlock and the Surfer observe, with Thanos almost defeated after heeding Mephisto's advice to limit his power to demonstrate his devotion to Death, until Dr. Doom, a part of the team working against Thanos, arrogantly tries and fails to steal the gauntlet, to which Thanos then knocks Doom throughout all of space and kills most of the heroes.
+The combined heroes attack while Warlock and the Surfer observe, with Thanos almost defeated after heeding Mephisto's advice to limit his power to demonstrate his devotion to Death, until Doctor Doom, a part of the team working against Thanos, arrogantly tries and fails to steal the gauntlet, to which Thanos then knocks Doom throughout all of space and kills most of the heroes.

 After the heroes fail, the cosmic entities attack, with Mephisto and Mistress Death also joining in the assault on Thanos.
 Thanos, however, traps all the entities in stasis and changes the shrine to feature himself instead of Mistress Death.
-Believing he has defeated all of his enemies; Thanos separates his consciousness from his body and assumes an astral form taking the place of Eternity.
+Believing he has defeated all of his enemies, Thanos separates his consciousness from his body and assumes an astral form taking the place of Eternity.
 Nebula uses this opportunity to steal the now-discarded Infinity Gauntlet.
 After restoring herself, Nebula banishes Thanos to drift through interstellar space, but he is rescued and brought to Earth by Doctor Strange.
 Warlock advises Thanos that whilst in Soul World he was able to examine the Titan's soul.
 Courtesy of his bond with the Soul Gem, Warlock knew Thanos would eventually lose the Infinity Gauntlet because, at his core, Thanos felt himself unworthy of the power.
 Overwhelmed by this revelation, Thanos agrees to help Warlock, Doctor Strange, and the Silver Surfer oppose Nebula.

 Thanos tricks Nebula into restoring the universe to its prior condition, inadvertently reverting into a burn victim in the process.
 Nebula wills herself back to health before Thanos can retrieve the gauntlet, but during this distraction Warlock returns to Soul World and uses his connection to the gem to create disharmony between the other gems.
 This causes Nebula to remove the gauntlet, which an emerging Warlock claims for himself.
 Preferring death to imprisonment, Thanos apparently dies in a suicide bomb blast.
 The heroes have reservations about Warlock keeping the gauntlet, but he returns them to Earth.
 Warlock then travels 60 days into the future to visit an unnamed planet where Thanos is living as a farmer.
 Thanos advises Warlock he has given up his quest for power and plans to lead a quiet, introspective life.